 Despite significant progress in understanding TAV and its impacts during the last decades, many open questions remain.
 Dynamical mechanisms for the generation of the AZM (Keenlyside and Latif, 2007; Polo et al., 2015b; Jouanno et al., 2017) have been questioned and, mostly based on model simulations, important roles for thermodynamic processes proposed (Nnamchi et al., 2015, 2016).
-The importance of thermodynamic forcing is likely amplified in models with enhanced SST bias (Jouanno et al. 2017).
-Advection and equatorial deep jets (EDJ; vertically alternating zonal currents) also affect the AZM (Richter et al., 2013, Brandt et al., 2011).
+The importance of thermodynamic forcing is likely amplified in models with enhanced SST bias (Jouanno et al., 2017).
+Advection and equatorial deep jets (EDJ; vertically alternating zonal currents) also affect the AZM (Brandt et al., 2011b; Richter et al., 2013).

 Another open question concerns the relationship between the AZM and other modes of climate variability in the tropical Atlantic.
 Warm events that occur in the southeastern tropical Atlantic off Angola and Namibia have been termed Benguela Niños (Shannon et al., 1986).
-They have a pronounced impact on fisheries in coastal areas (e.g. Boyer and Hampton, 2001) and rainfall over south-western Africa (Rouault et al., 2003).
-SST anomalies in the eastern equatorial to subtropical South Atlantic that covary with anomalies of opposite sign in the southwestern subtropical South Atlantic have been described as the South Atlantic Ocean Dipole (SAOD, Venegas et al., 1996; Morioka et al., 2011; Nnamchi et al., 2011 2016).
+They have a pronounced impact on fisheries in coastal areas (e.g., Boyer and Hampton, 2001) and rainfall over south-western Africa (Rouault et al., 2003).
+SST anomalies in the eastern equatorial to subtropical South Atlantic that covary with anomalies of opposite sign in the southwestern subtropical South Atlantic have been described as the South Atlantic Ocean Dipole (SAOD, Venegas et al., 1996; Morioka et al., 2011; Nnamchi et al., 2011, 2016; Rouault et al., 2018).
 In addition to having similar climatic impacts on adjacent continents as the AZM, the SAOD has been linked to the Antarctic Oscillation and rainfall anomalies over the southern parts of Africa and South America (Nnamchi et al., 2011; Morioka et al., 2011, 2014).
-The Benguela Niño and SAOD have been linked to the AZM (Richter et al., 2010; Lübbecke et al., 2010; Nnamchi et al., 2016; 2017), but it is unclear whether the Benguela Niño and AZM are part of the same climate mode or closely related but distinct modes (Polo et al. 2008, Goubanova et al. 2013, Bachèlery et al., 2016a,b; Illig et al., 2018a; 2018b; Illig and Bachèlery 2018).
-Intraseasonal wind bursts seem to play an important role in AZM evolution during some years (Marin et al., 2009, Herbert and Bourles, 2018).
+The Benguela Niño and SAOD have been linked to the AZM (Lübbecke et al., 2010; Richter et al., 2010; Nnamchi et al., 2016, 2017; Rouault et al., 2018), but it is unclear whether the Benguela Niño and AZM are part of the same climate mode or closely related but distinct modes (Polo et al., 2008; Goubanova et al., 2013; Bachèlery et al., 2016a,b; Illig et al., 2018a,b; Illig and Bachèlery, 2019).
+Intraseasonal wind bursts seem to play an important role in AZM evolution during some years (Marin et al., 2009; Herbert and Bourlès, 2018).
 The AZM has been shown to impact surface chlorophyll-a concentration in the eastern equatorial Atlantic (Grodsky et al., 2008), but its broader effect on primary productivity is still unknown.

 Other key questions relate to the nature and importance of specific SST feedbacks onto the atmosphere.
 Bjerknes and wind-evaporation-SST feedbacks in particular are considered to be essential elements of the AZM and AMM, respectively.
 Both feedbacks involve the horizontal adjustment of the sea level pressure gradients to SST gradients (Lindzen and Nigam, 1987; Young, 1987).
-However, they are complicated by other factors such as the vertical adjustment of the planetary boundary layer to the SST (Sweet et al., 1981; Wallace et al., 1989; Hayes et al., 1989) and the effects of higher atmosphere levels on the surface pressure (Richter et al., 2014a; Diakhaté et al., 2016).
+However, they are complicated by other factors such as the vertical adjustment of the planetary boundary layer to SST (Sweet et al., 1981; Hayes et al., 1989; Wallace et al., 1989) and the effects of higher atmospheric levels on surface pressure (Richter et al., 2014a; Diakhaté et al., 2016).